 - For 64-bit Linux:

-Once you are finished browsing, close any open Firefox windows by clicking on the ‘x’ (6).
+Once you are finished browsing, you can close out of the browser like you normally would.
 For privacy reasons, the list of web pages you visited and any cookies will be deleted.

 Tor makes it possible for not just users to hide their locations, but servers as well.
 You can access Riseup’s services via our Tor Onion Service addresses.
 Whenever you see a URL that ends with .onion, that’s a Tor onion service.
 If you are running Tor, you can simply put that onion address where you would normally put the regular address (for example, as a URL in your Tor enabled web browser) and it will use the Tor network to get to our servers.